realsubhamsahoo/AgroSphere-AgriTech-Project/README.md

 # AgroSphere Project

-AgroSphere is a sustainable agricultural development project that aims to monitor and manage farm data in India.
+<b>AgroSphere</b> is a sustainable agricultural development project for Hackathon that aims to monitor and manage farm data in India.
 This backend repository contains the server-side code for handling farm data using Node.js, Express, and MongoDB.

+## Key Features:

+- <b>AgriSense</b> - Implement IoT devices and sensors to monitor soil health, groundwater levels, climate conditions, and pollution in real-time.
+- Develop algorithms to assess the quality of agriculture practices and provide feedback to farmers.
+- Integrate sustainable farming practices and certifications.
+- Create an open API to encourage third-party developers and innovators to contribute to the platform.
+- Tech Stack Used: MERN (MongoDB, ExpressJS, React, NodeJs)

 ## Table of Contents